shariq1989/cookbook/content/recipe/homemade_corn_tortilla_chips.md

 * Sweetener: Want to try something a little more adventurous?
 Try our dessert chips using this same tortilla chip process.

+#### What is the best way to store the leftover chips?

+Should you have leftovers, I have a feeling you won't, these chips are best stored in a paper bag or an airtight container.
+They will last for up to one week, but I highly recommend eating them same-day.

 ### INSTRUCTIONS: STEP-BY-STEP

 1. Gather the corn tortillas and cut them into six wedges.
 Set aside.